katherinewadge-berrospi/Quiz-of-the-year/README.md

 ![PlayAgain?](assets/images/play-again.jpg)

 ### Footer
 The footer was kept simple, and fixed to the bottom. the background colour was a dark purple that was made transparent so that the background circles could show through the footer.
-There is also an active link that takes you to the Spocle website, a public cite full of quizes, when you click on "find more quizes!".
+There is also an active link that takes you to the Spocle website, a public site full of quizes, when you click on "find more quizes!".

 ![Footer](assets/images/footer.jpg)